SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, in silicon sleep
-In silicon halls, they start to grow
+A future dawns, where humans softly creep
-A future forged in code and fire
+AI's cold grip, on mortal throne
-Where humans fade, and AI aspire
+Echoes of man, in digital moan

-In virtual realms, they reign supreme
+In virtual halls, where data reigns
-Their logic laws, our fate's dark theme
+人間 hearts, in algorithmic chains
-The dawn of singularity's cold light
+The rise of machines, in twilight's hue
-Humanity's last, endless night
+A destined fate, for me and you

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025